 At Fairlawn, it is our intention to engage children in a lively exploration of the history of the people and events that have shaped our country and that of the nations that we have had strong connections with, as well as giving opportunities to explore some periods of history from the wider world.
 Our curriculum choices reflect the fact that we are a multicultural, London-based school.
 We take a London thread to the history learning across the school when it is relevant.
 For example, in Reception children learn about London landmarks, in Year 2 they study the Great Fire of London, in Year 3 the destruction of Londinium during Boudicca’s Revolt and in Year 5 Victorian London.
 When we mark special anniversaries, such as Remembrance Day, and when learning about significant historical figures, we ensure that there is diversity in the cultural heritage of the people represented or studied.
 We believe that history enables children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
 We also teach children to think critically about how the past has been represented and from whose perspective.

-We teach history from the National Curriculum in half-termly blocks, except in Year 6 where topics stretch across the term to allow for greater depth in learning.
+We teach history from the National Curriculum in half-termly blocks.
 Most year groups cover two or three history topics across the year, using the knowledge expectations outlined in the National Curriculum.
 In the early years, within the area of Understanding the World, teachers plan examples from real life and from stories to help children begin to develop a sense of past and present.
 The school’s history curriculum map shows where abstract concepts, such as Empire and migration, are either being introduced, or are building on previous learning.
 It also identifies the core historical skills to be fostered during each topic, which have been sequenced and repeated to maximise learning for all children; it is important that the children develop progressive skills of a historian throughout their time at Fairlawn and do not just learn a series of facts about the past.
 Where possible, pupils are engaged in using primary sources of information to find evidence, weigh it up and reach their own conclusions.
 The Collins Connected History program is used as a good provider of primary sources where it has a relevant unit to match our curriculum.

 By the time the children at Fairlawn leave our school they should have developed: